bvberkum/Arduino-docs/main.rst

 Module support
 --------------
 USBisp ``mx-usbisp-v3.00``
+  :Device signature: 0x1e9307
+  :fuse bits:
+    :hfuse: 0xbf
+    :lfuse: 0xcf
+    :lock: 0x3c

+  I'm not sure if the delivered device is supposed to do anything, I cant test it outside of Linux, and I'm pretty sure it's not doing anything there.

-  - an tiny Atmega8L USB package with colored slide on cover and AVR isp compatible header.
-Blue and red onboard SMT LEDs, under a milimiter sized hole drilled in the aluminium cover.
+  - an tiny Atmega8L USB package with colored slide on metal cover and AVR isp compatible header IDC header.
+Came with about 60cm flatcable.
+  - Blue and red onboard SMT LEDs, under a milimiter sized hole drilled in the aluminium cover.
+At arduino pins 14 (blue) and 15 (red).
   - Modded: added two buttons, one to reset, one to enable reprogramming the application (using USBaspLoader, to reflash bootloader another USBasp module is used).
-Attaching program switch does not look feasible yet, need need to use USBaspLoader bootloader image with timeout setting.
+Attaching program switch does not look feasible at all, need need to use USBaspLoader bootloader image with timeout setting.
   - modded: removed surplus GND header pins (that would normally alternate the MOSI, MISO, and SCK cores in a flat cable) and nc pin, with intention to route SDA/SCL and TX/RX, but chip is to small to solder.
 At least connector is compatible with other USBasp mods.

   * Cannot be modded further than adding reset.
-SPI pins available only.
+SPI pins available only, chip is too small.
   * Usable for arduino projects with SPI and USB toys.

   - Programmed using another USB module, an usbasp from betemcu::